 \subsection{Personalized LLM-powered Agents}

-A personalized LLM-powered agent is an LLM-based agent whose internal decision-making is adapted to individual users through user-specific preferences.
-For each user $u \in \mathcal{U}$, the agent maintains a representation of preferences $p_u$, which may encode goals, constraints, habits, or behavioral tendencies inferred from interaction history, feedback, or explicit input.
+A personalized LLM-powered agent is an LLM-based agent whose internal pipeline is adapted to individual users through user-specific preferences.
+For each user $u \in \mathcal{U}$, the agent maintains a representation of the user's preferences $p_u$ inferred from interaction history, feedback, or explicit input.

 At each time step $t$, the environment is in a state $s_t$, and the agent maintains an internal state $h_t^{(u)}$ specific to the user.
 The agent interprets and acts upon user preferences by conditioning its decision policy on $p_u$.
 This yields a user-conditioned policy